 You can talk to your attorney and family to decide whether you should accept the settlement.
 If you are unhappy with the compensation, you can ask your attorney to renegotiate or go to trial.

 There are occasions where a settlement with an asbestos company is impossible.
 The firm may claim that their products did not cause your cancer, or you were exposed to asbestos by another firm.
-If no settlement can be reached, the case will go to trial.
+If no settlement can be reached, the case will go to trial as a mesothelioma lawsuit.

 The jury will decide if the company’s asbestos products caused your exposure.
 If so, the jury will find in your favor and decide how much you should receive in mesothelioma lawsuit compensation after death.
 The amount you get may include the expenses you have incurred and punitive damages.